The Troubles: Violence peaks and Stormont collapses

 Unionists say the main reason was the formation of the Provisional IRA and Official IRA, particularly the former.
 These two groups were formed when the IRA split into the 'Provisional' and 'Official' factions.
 While the older IRA had embraced non-violent civil agitation, the new Provisional IRA was determined to wage "armed struggle" against British rule in Northern Ireland.
 The new IRA was willing to take on the role of "defenders of the Catholic community", rather than seeking working-class ecumenical unity across both communities.

 Nationalists point to a number of events in these years to explain the upsurge in violence.
-One such incident was the Falls Curfew in July 1970, when 3,000 troops imposed a curfew on the nationalist Lower Falls area of Belfast, firing more than 1,500 rounds of ammunition in gun battles with the Official IRA, and killing four people.
+One such incident was the Falls Curfew in July 1970, when 3,000 troops imposed a curfew on the nationalist Lower Falls area of Belfast for two days as part of a weapons search, in which four civilians were killed and the army faced sporadic riots and gun battles with the Official IRA, firing over 1500 rounds of ammunition in total.
 Another was the introduction of internment without trial in 1971 (of 350 initial detainees, none were Protestants).
 Moreover, due to poor intelligence, very few of those interned were actually republican activists at the time, but some internees became increasingly radicalised as a result of their experiences.

-In August 1971, ten civilians were shot dead in the Ballymurphy massacre in Belfast.
+In August 1971, eleven civilians were shot dead in the Ballymurphy massacre in Belfast.
 They were innocent and the killings were unjustified, according to a 2021 coroner's inquest.
 Nine victims were shot by the British Army.